gabyguedezh/cocktail-recipe-book/README.md

 - I used the [Rating Stars with Simple Jquery](https://codepen.io/depy/pen/vEWWdw) by Deepak Kamat to let users rate drinks
 - [Text Shadow Generator](https://css3gen.com/text-shadow/)
 - For load More cocktail cards, I used "Load more content with jQuery", a [PEN BY Mahmoud Elmahdi](https://codepen.io/elmahdim/pen/sGkvH)
+- For the makeid() function, I used this [snippet from StackOverflow](https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript)

 ### Media
 - The photos used in this site were obtained from ...